kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 ## Getting Started

-In the project directory, you can run:

 First, install dependencies (required in CI as well):
 - npm ci
   or
 - npm install

+Copy safe defaults to avoid exit code 137 (OOM):
+- cp .env.example .env

 Then:

 ### `npm start`

-Alias to start with CI-friendly low-memory defaults (no source maps, memory capped).
+Starts with CI-friendly low-memory defaults (no source maps, memory capped).
 Open http://localhost:3000 to view it in your browser.

 Health page (zero-bundle) for CI:
 - http://localhost:3000/healthz.html
 - Or set REACT_APP_HEALTHCHECK_PATH to a custom path
 - If webpack dev server cannot start in tight memory, scripts automatically fall back to the static server while still serving this endpoint.

-This endpoint is served statically from public/healthz.html so it returns even if the React app bundle hasn't finished loading yet.

 If your CI is extremely memory constrained (exit code 137/SIGKILL), you can avoid starting the JS bundle entirely and still pass health checks by running:
 - `CI_STATIC_ONLY=1 npm run ci:start`